-Data collection can touch many aspects of the coffee production process, including monitoring harvest date, fermentation and drying times, and logging information about ambient temperature and weather patterns.
+Data collection can touch many aspects of the coffee production process, including monitoring harvest date, processing and drying times, and logging information about ambient and environmental conditions.
 Access to the right information can help prevent product spoilage (mold), contamination, and quality degradation, while also helping them increase the consistency of their output and its quality.
 It is essential that producers are given the right tools to learn how to record and analyze their data at every stage of the production process.
 By being able to distinguish what information is of value to them, they can better prepare to evolve and improve their farming business practices.

 Despite the value data can provide to improve quality coffee production, many growers lack access to tools for data collection.
 Producers are often met with barriers to adoption such as a lack of advanced mobile technology or data collection methodologies.

 In order to overcome these obstacles, we’ve designed a solution to service rural farming regions that can operate with limited network accessibility and without the requirement for data-intensive smart phones.
-Through SMS integrations and simple key-in prompts, we can utilize the tools readily available to producers for information dissemination and information collection.
 By contacting the CropConex service lines, producers can access an outline that compiles, tracks, and records data, checking and updating them regularly as conditions change and new information is acquired.
 By following these easy outlined prompts, producers can gain significant insight on how to improve their farming practices and economic sustainability.